Tarpon Springs Municipal Marina

 The end of the rainbow…Marlin Bay Marina, and crossing our wake!!!

 So, after a 121 mile trip from Naples, we made it to Marathon at 5:35 pm on February 8, 2020, officially becoming Gold Loopers!
-After 356 days, 150 locks, 6,241.83 miles, 233 stops, traversing the Atlantic, Chesapeake, Hudson, Lake Champlain, Richelieu, St. Lawrence, St. Lawrence, Ottawa, Rideau, Trent Severn, three of the five Great Lakes, the Illinois, Mississippi, Ohio and Tennessee Rivers and THE GULF OF MEXICO, we’re done!
+After 356 days, 150 locks, 6,241.83 miles, 233 stops, traversing the Atlantic, Chesapeake, Hudson, Lake Champlain, Richelieu, Chambly, St. Lawrence, Ottawa, Rideau, Trent Severn, three of the five Great Lakes, the Illinois, Mississippi, Ohio and Tennessee Rivers and THE GULF OF MEXICO, we’re done!
 We’ve met “new old friends” (you know who you are!), been challenged beyond belief, learned SO much, seen some amazing places and made memories too many to share.
 We thank everyone who helped us along the way!
 Most of all, we are incredibly proud of this accomplishment.
 And, I thank my wonderful Captain, for his patience, guidance and expertise!
-I never once felt unsafe (OK, maybe once!).
+I never once felt unsafe (OK, maybe once or twice!).
 You made it the trip of a lifetime!!